IRIS-NITK/IRIS-RoR-Bootcamp-2021/week4/README.md

 # Week 4 Task
-This week's task is to create a library management system, described as follows (you can figure out the exact tasks by reading this section carefully):
+This week's task is to create a library management system.
+The basic app will be provided to you, and you will need to add code into it.
+## App Description
 - A Book has a title and abstract
 - An Author  has a first name,  a last name, and a phone number
 - A Publication has a name